 - Stewart Bldg.
 2526

-I joined the Ontario Veterinary College in 2010, and my current research and teaching are focused on the behaviour and welfare of companion animals.
+I joined the Ontario Veterinary College in 2010, and I hold the Col KL Campbell Chair in Companion Animal Welfare.
+My current research and teaching are focused on the behaviour and welfare of companion animals.
 I am a behavioural biologist with training in animal behaviour, animal welfare and behavioural neuroscience, and I have expertise with both laboratory and companion animals.
 Most of my current research is focused on understanding and preventing fear and aggression in cats, dogs and rabbits, but I am also interested in a variety of other topics, as described furhter below.

 Our current research is mainly focused on investigating factors that influence the expression of fear and aggression in companion species, including dogs, cats and rabbits.
 We conduct both fundamental research aimed at understanding the development and maintenance of fear and aggression, and applied research examining strategies for prevention and treatment.
 Ongoing research on this topic includes:

 - Development of fear and aggression: We are conducting longitudinal studies following animals from birth through adoption and into adulthood to examine interactions between temperament, experiences during early rearing (e.g., maternal behaviour, socialization, management of feeding and play), and experiences following adoption (e.g., enrichment, training methods).